eltonlanders/Computer-Vision/README.md

 # Computer-Vision
-This is a repository for my projects and my work done in the field of Computer Vision that I showcase.
+Welcome to my GitHub repository where I showcase my projects and work in the field of Computer Vision.
+Here, you'll find a variety of projects ranging from basic image processing to advanced deep learning models.